-4. On or after [1 year after rule adoption], all AB 617 Industrial Units shall operate in compliance with the emission limits specified in Section D.3.
+4. On or before June 20, 2020, all AB 617 Industrial Units shall operate in compliance with the emission limits specified in Section D.3.

 E. Requirement - Loss of Low-Use Exemption

 Any owner or operator of any existing unit that qualified for the Section D.2 low-use exemption where the unit's annual heat input in any calendar year exceeds 1.8 billion British thermal units shall comply with the following: